sunny8429/Sample-Github-Actions-Workflow/README.md

-Welcome to the sample githun actions workflow setup.
+Welcome to the sample github actions workflow setup.